Ankle Soccer Injuries – Complete Guide (2025)

 5. Posterior Ankle Impingement

-Description: This occurs when the tissue at the back of the ankle is compressed, often seen in players who frequently point their toes downwards.
+This occurs when the tissue at the back of the ankle is compressed, often seen in players who frequently point their toes downwards.

 Common Causes: